marciogurka/github-repo-language-search/README.md

 # github-repo-language-search

-An React application to search the most starred repositories of a specific language
+A React application to search the most starred repositories of a specific language

+The programming languages were retrieved from [here](https://githut.info/)

 ## Available Scripts